rgalanakis/robgforpps/_pages/may-2025-bond.md

 I am not a financal professional, but I've been doing finance-adjacent work for a long time, including building technology platforms processing billions of dollars a year.

-I can keep up with technical jargon pretty well.
+I'm definitely a policy wonk and can keep up with technical jargon pretty well.
 I have spent hours reading over PPS budgets and bond reports as part of forming my opinion of this upcoming bond.